softwaresaved/2019-09-05-belfast-git-rss/ScriptOutline.md

 ## Setting up

-To avoid confusion there will be four repositories involved in this interaction:
+To avoid confusion a number of repositories are involved in this interaction:

-1. **R1**:  your own remote repository that will be cloned by your collaborator.
+1. **R1**:  your own remote repository that we have been working on today which will be forked by your collaborator.
-2. **R2**:  the `upstream` repository of your collaborator which you will `fork` (create a remote repository).
+2. **R2**:  the (`upstream`) repository of your collaborator which you will `fork` (create your own remote repository).
-3. **R3**: an `origin` repository which is the resulting copy of the fork.
+3. **R3**: the remote repository which is the resulting copy produced by the fork.
-4. **R4**: a local repository which is your `clone` of the `origin` repository.
+4. **R4**: a local repository which is your `clone` of the your remote repository.

 ![Schematic representation of scenario.](imgs/ForkGit.png)

-Still in your established pairs go to your collaborators repository and:
+Still in your established pairs, go to your collaborators repository and:

 * On the top right press on the `fork` button.
   * This will make a copy of the repository in your GitHub account.
-* On your local account outside any existing git repository `clone` YOUR repository to your own machine (remember you can find out the URL by clicking on the `Clone or download` green button).
+* On your local account, outside any existing git repository, `clone` YOUR repository to your own machine (remember you can find out the URL by clicking on the `Clone or download` green button).

 ```bash
 git clone URLForYourOwnRepo
 ```

-* You want to keep track of the original repository you forked from in your local repository to incorporate any changes your collaborator may make so we create a new pointer (use the URL you would clone from) in your local repository:
+* You want to keep track of the original repository from which you forked from in your own local repository.
+This will allow you to incorporate any changes your collaborator make so we need to create a new pointer to this repository (use the URL you would clone from) in your local repository.
+We will call it `upstream` but you can use any name:

 ```bash
 git remote add upstream TheOriginalRepo
 ```

-* Check:
+* Check (this will list the remote repositories defined in your system):

 ```
 git remote -v